yassinelazreg/bachelorThesis/ReadMe.txt

-4 synthetic voices (2 males and 2 females) were used to generate synthetic speech.
+2 synthetic voices (1 male and 1 female) were used to generate synthetic speech.
-To achieve this google cloud text-to-speech API was used.
+To achieve this, the Google Cloud text-to-speech API was used. the code can be found in the "main.py" file.

 The google cloud text-to-speech api allows pitch and speaking rate manipulation.

 - Duration shifting: